-The Refugee Action Support (RAS) program is a language and literacy tutoring initiative.
+The Refugee Action Support (RAS) program is a language and literacy tutoring initiative coordinated by the Australian Literacy and Numeracy Foundation, in partnership with universities.
 Volunteer pre-service teachers, social workers and speech pathologists are recruited and trained to provide weekly one-on-one and small group support for young students of background who are enrolled in participating NSW high schools and primary schools.

 Ready Arrive Work (RAW)

 Ready Arrive Work (RAW) is a vocational program for recently arrived students from a refugee background.
 RAW comprises school based activities, workplace and community engagement events.
 Students are assisted to explore vocational learning pathways in a supportive and positive environment to gain a better understanding of employment, workplaces, career planning and the pathways which can lead to a successful career after completing school.